-This past week, my office phone rang.
+A few weeks ago, my office phone rang.
 It rarely does, and even when it does ring, I rarely answer it.
 I usually let the call go to voicemail.
-My outgoing voicemail says: “I never check voicemail, please email me“.
-And even if someone does leave a voicemail, it’s transcribed and sent to my email.
+My outgoing voicemail actually says: “I never check voicemail, please email me at…“.
+And even if someone does leave a voicemail, it’s transcribed by the university email systems and sent to my email.

 This is so inefficient, and self-sabotaging, given that I, like most academics, moan about how much email I have to process.